ethinethin/DDO-1/MANUAL.md

 ...
 this is a work in progress, working on adapting my PDP-8 notes to here, also to describe the new features of the DDO-1 vs. the PDP-8

+Need to document this somewhere: information about hardware devices.
+IOT commands are specified by the 110 op code, so the instruction will be:

+110DDDDDDIIIIIII

+- D = device (up to 64 devices supported)
+- I = instruction (up to 128 instructions supported)